geethika18/kaizala-docs/Articles/Actions/KASClient/generated/classes/kasclient.kasformaggregatedsummary.md

 **● formId**: *`string`* = ""

-*Defined in model/KASFormAggregatedSummary.ts:11*

 ___

 <a id="formstatus"></a>

 ###  formStatus

 **● formStatus**: *[FormStatus](../enums/kasclient.formstatus.md)* =  FormStatus.Active

-*Defined in model/KASFormAggregatedSummary.ts:13*

 ___

 <a id="json"></a>

 ###  json

 **● json**: *`JSON`*

-*Defined in model/KASFormAggregatedSummary.ts:26*

 ___

 <a id="result"></a>

 ###  result

 **● result**: *`any`[]* =  []

-*Defined in model/KASFormAggregatedSummary.ts:24*

 ___

 <a id="targetrespondercount"></a>

 ###  targetResponderCount

 **● targetResponderCount**: *`number`* = 0

-*Defined in model/KASFormAggregatedSummary.ts:22*

 ___

 <a id="totalparticipantscount"></a>

 ###  totalParticipantsCount

 **● totalParticipantsCount**: *`number`* = 0

-*Defined in model/KASFormAggregatedSummary.ts:19*

 ___

 <a id="totalresponsecount"></a>

 ###  totalResponseCount

 **● totalResponseCount**: *`number`* = 0

-*Defined in model/KASFormAggregatedSummary.ts:16*

 ___

 ## Methods